What is a herniated cervical disc?

 Conservative nonsurgical treatment is the first step to recovery and may include medication, rest, massage, physical therapy, home exercises, hydrotherapy, chiropractic care, and pain management.
 Over 95% of people with arm pain due to a herniated disc improve in about six weeks and return to normal activity.
 If you don’t respond to conservative treatment or your symptoms get worse, your doctor may recommend surgery.

-Steroid injections: The procedure is done under x-ray fluoroscopy and involves an injection of corticosteroids and a numbing agent into the epidural space of the spine.
+Steroid injections are done under x-ray fluoroscopy and involves an injection of corticosteroids and a numbing agent into the epidural space of the spine.
 The medicine is delivered next to the painful area to reduce the swelling and inflammation of the nerves.
 About 50% of patients will notice relief after an epidural injection, although the results tend to be temporary.
 Repeat injections may be given to achieve the full effect.
 Duration of pain relief varies, lasing for weeks or years.
 Injections are done in conjunction with a physical therapy and/or home exercise program.

-Physical therapy: The goal of physical therapy is to help you return to full activity as soon as possible and prevent re-injury.
+Physical therapy can help you return to full activity as soon as possible and prevent re-injury.
 Physical therapists can instruct you on proper posture, lifting, and walking techniques, and they’ll work with you to strengthen and stretch your neck, shoulder, and arm muscles.
 They’ll also encourage you to stretch and increase the flexibility of your spine and arms.
-Exercise and strengthening exercises are key elements to your treatment and should become part of your life-long fitness (see Physical Therapy).

 When symptoms progress or do not resolve with conservative treatment, surgery may be an option.
 Factors such as patient age, how long the problem has persisted, other medical problems, previous neck operations, and expected outcome are considered in planning surgery.